zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/clickhouse/clickhouse.md

 ## Pre-requisites

 You will need a local Arm platform or an [Arm based instance](/learning-paths/cloud/providers/) from your cloud service providers, running an appropriate operating system (at time of writing, `Ubuntu 16.04 LTS` or later).
-You will also need suffient storage on the instance for the web-analytics dataset used for measuring Clickhouser performance.
+You will also need sufficient storage on the instance for the web-analytics dataset used for measuring Clickhouser performance.
 We used 50GB in our instances.

-You can either install both the clickhouse server and client standlone on your Arm instances, or skip this step as it is installed as part of the benchmark script we will run next.
+You can either install both the clickhouse server and client standalone on your Arm instances, or skip this step as it is installed as part of the benchmark script we will run next.

 ## Standalone Installation of clickouse-server and clickhouse-client
 You can install clickhouse-server and clickhouse-client on your Arm server instance, using the package manager on your Linux Distribution.
 The installation instructions are outlined [here](https://clickhouse.com/docs/en/install)